 BRAC Uganda

 BRAC, an international development organization, began its operation in Bangladesh as a small-scale relief and rehabilitation project in 1972 to help the country overcome the devastation and trauma of the liberation war.
 Its primary focus was on the resettlement of refugees returning from India.
 Today, BRAC has emerged as an independent, virtually self-financed paradigm in sustainable human development.
 It is one of the largest Southern development organizations employing over 100,000 people, 61% of which are women, and working with the twin objectives of poverty alleviation and empowerment of the poor.
 Diagnosing poverty in human terms and recognizing its multifaceted nature, BRAC approaches poverty alleviation with a holistic approach.
-BRAC has expanded its development interventions beyond borders as it now thrives to build resources across communities.
+BRAC has expanded its development interventions beyond borders as it now thrives to build resources across communities

-The Vision and Mission
+The Vision and Mission:

 BRAC's successful story over the years has been guided by its vision which is a just, enlightened, healthy and democratic society free from hunger, poverty, environmental degradation and all forms of exploitation based on age, sex, religion and ethnicity.
 The vision is explicitly reflected in the mission statement, which is striving to bring about positive changes in the quality of life of the people where it works.

-Major Development Initiatives by BRAC From the time of its modest inception in 1972, BRAC recognized women as the caregivers who would ensure the education of their children and the subsequent inter-generational sustainability of their families and households.
+From the time of its modest inception in 1972, BRAC recognized women as the caregivers who would ensure the education of their children and the subsequent inter-generational sustainability of their families and households.
 Its comprehensive approach combines Micro-finance, Health, Water and Sanitation, Education, Agriculture and Livestock and other Social Development programs, linking all the programs strategically to counter poverty through livelihood generation and protection.

-International Programs of BRAC
+International Programs of BRAC:

 Having recognized BRAC's goodwill and impressed with its results in Bangladesh, the government of Afghanistan invited BRAC to begin mobilizing Afghan communities and providing development services in May 2002.
 BRAC Afghanistan now provides services in micro-finance, health, education, income generation and small enterprise development.
 By the end of year 2005, BRAC was providing financial services to 109,469 women, non-formal education to over 24,000 children and health services to the people in 19 out of 34 provinces in Afghanistan.